What sort of work will I be doing?

 - not attend under the influence of either alcohol or drugs

-- not behave aggressively or violently
+- not behave in an abusive or violent way

 - not use offensive language or behaviour